Radioactivebun0/Hacking-Toolbox/README.md

 # Disclaimer
 ## I, the creator, am in no way responsible for any actions that you may make using this software.
 You take full responsibility with any action taken using this software.
 Please take note that this application was designed for educational purposes and should never be used maliciously.
 By downloading the software or source to the software, you automatically accept this agreement.
-## Most of these tools are against discord's terms of service, your the accounts used can and will get banned.
+## Most of these tools are against discord's terms of service, the accounts used can and will get banned.